The 6+1 Traits of writing framework is flexible and kid-friendly.

 This trait represents the floor plan of the house.
 A good floor plan helps someone move from one part of the house to another with ease.

-In writing, organization does the same thing; it helps the reader transition from one part of the writing to another without much hassle.
+In writing, organization does the same thing; it helps the reader transition from one part of the selection to another without much hassle.

 When teachers model the organization trait to students, some of the skills they teach include…